NotMyself/getting-git/local-basics.md

 ![Commit changes](https://s3-us-west-1.amazonaws.com/iamnotmyself-com/2020/10/Screen-Shot-2020-10-16-at-5.52.36-AM.png)

-## Create your first branch in the repository
+## Understanding branches in the repository

 Before we jump into creating branches, let's step back and discuss what a branch is and why you might want to use one.
 Imagine if you will, that the commits you have made so far into the repository as a liniar set of of changes through time.

 ![Commits](https://s3-us-west-1.amazonaws.com/iamnotmyself-com/2020/10/main.png)

 We call this the **main** branch.
-Think of a branch as a tag that is added to a specific commit in the liniar set if changes.
+Think of a branch as a tag that is added to a specific commit in the liniar set of changes.

 ![Main Branch](https://s3-us-west-1.amazonaws.com/iamnotmyself-com/2020/10/main-tag.png)